ViniciusMurakami/runbook-gcp/dataflow/streaming-pubsub-bq.md

 ### Connecting PubSub to BQ

-On this second part, we'll use a template called "Pub/Sub Subscription to BigQuery".
+In this second part, we'll use a template called "Pub/Sub Subscription to BigQuery".
 This is a quite simple way to stream data from a message stream to BigQuery.

 All we have to do, is to fill out the following parameters: